GW-HIVE/PredictMod/readme.md

 ```
 npm start
 ```
-Navigate to the vue-upload directory and execute the following command to start the app:
+Navigate to the PredictMod directory and execute the following command to start the app:
 ```
 npm run serve
 ```